The MIT Events Calendar provides a consolidated listing of events taking place on the MIT campus and its off-campus locations.

 - Events may be open to the general public, the MIT community or a segment of the MIT community.

 To post events to the MIT Events Calendar:

 - You must be a member of the MIT community with an MIT ID card, an Athena account, and an MIT web certificate.

 - You must also be a member of a sponsoring group.
 Authorized sponsors are listed on the sponsor search page.
 If your group is already authorized and you know someone in the group who can post events, that person can in turn authorize you.
 If you don't know who in your group is authorized, send your request for information to firstname.lastname@example.org.

-If you do not meet the above criteria or do not have MIT personal certificates, you may ask to have a Calendar Coordinator post the event for you if it is otherwise appropriate.
-Send email to email@example.com.
+If you do not meet the above criteria or do not have MIT personal certificates, you may ask to have a Calendar Coordinator post the event for you.
+Contact email@example.com.